BrenKenna/pyanamo/code/use-cases/README.md

 You will want to know two things for managing your workflows:

-​	i).
-How far along am I with the tasks I setup?
+1. How far along am I with the tasks I setup?

-​	ii).
-Is my workflow still active?
+2. Is my workflow still active?